 Leading a healthy life isn’t just about taking care of your body; it's also about taking care of your mind.
-UW Health's Integrative Medicine program offers just that, a care program that nurtures mind, body and spirit.
+UW Health's Integrative Health program offers just that, a care program that nurtures mind, body and spirit.

 While many cardiac patients experience heart events due to high cholesterol, blood pressure or other contributing factors, many patients also experience heart symptoms due to stress.
-The Integrative Medicine program recognizes that and offers several services and treatment options that help patients acknowledge and deal with their emotional and psychological needs.
+The Integrative Health program recognizes that and offers several services and treatment options that help patients acknowledge and deal with their emotional and psychological needs.

 "We try to teach the patients to become more aware of their so called 'stressors' and their reaction to them," said Katherine Bonus, the UW Mindfulness Project Manager.
 "With training in mindfulness, we recognize more consistently what is occurring as it happens and relate to it, rather than react to it in a habitual and often subconscious way.”